 The treatment plan depends on the underlying cause.
-Treatments vary for chronic illnesses, blood disorders and also for women planning for having children.
-Whereas treatments are not suggested for women nearer to their menopause instead of a wait and see approach is specified.
+Treatments vary for chronic illnesses, blood disorders, and also for women planning for having children.
+Whereas treatments are not suggested for women nearer to their menopause instead of a wait-and-see approach is specified.
 In women after taking treatments, it becomes hard to have children.
 But some may make kids in rare instances.
 In puberty women, the hormones often correct themselves on their own.

 Talking whether the dysfunctional uterine bleeding is treatable or not there are various options for treating it.
 The frontline of treatment opted by the doctors is by oral medications.

-In women who are not planning to have children, contraceptive methods also used.
+In women who are not planning to have children, contraceptive methods are also used.
 Implants and intrauterine devices that release progestin can be used as hormonal treatments.
 For women planning to have children, ovulation stimulating drugs are given.
 One of such is Clomid.
 The ovulation stops the menstrual bleeding and brings back to a normal menstrual cycle.
 If getting pregnant, the bleeding chances will anyway become zero.